 The GABA theory of ASD is an ideal example of theory serving data rather than a converse situation and is based on a theoretical premise initially encapsulated as an increased ratio in ASD between excitation/inhibition (Rubenstein & Merzenich, 2003).
 It is extended to similar interpretative rationales of other data generating studies so that GABAergic dysfunction of inhibition is a simile for not only perceptual, but also spatial suppression deficits (Foss-Feig et al, 2013).
 This pervasive 'metaphorical' form of mind-body theory is pernicious and almost always very limited in its application to particular data sets.
 Distinguishing metaphorical explanations is the first step in delineating what constitutes bad theory.
-The structure of the poor argument is linguistic: a simile becomes a metaphor becomes explanation.
+The structure of the poor argument is linguistic: a simile becomes a metaphor becomes explanation, becomes canon.
+Certainly that’s then becomes an impediment to publishing alternative ideas because editors and peer reviewers are not likely to ‘bite the hand that feeds’ and other non-scientific sociological factors such as prejudice, naivety, deference etc.

 Paradoxically, limited but diverse data sets can lead sometimes to an apparent proliferation of ideas, but these are generally restricted to, or surround idiosyncrasies of the methodology used in particular experiments.
-Reading the literature can give a false impression of competing views in science, but these actually rarely intersect and seem to dominate in parallel, self-interested readership i.e. research subgroups.
+Reading the literature can give a false impression of competing views in science, but these actually rarely intersect in any meaningful way and seem to dominate in parallel, self-interested readership i.e. research subgroups.
 Examples are theory of mind (ToM) and EEG or fMRI based regional cortical coherence studies.
 Surely, such incoherence is a sign of pre-paradigm.
 A caveat is the extension of the concept to open science, which includes post publication reviews on sites like PubPeer.
 These debates, however are generally limited to detection of fraud not an analysis of the merits of particular theories.

 ‘Mock’ theories designed to shape research agendas rather than true discovery are endemic in science.
 After all, dominance in a field requires at least a semblance of commanding the theoretical space.
 Of course the ideological landscape is more uneven than this analysis suggests and there are many examples of models that attempt to understand the data being produced.
 Generally, they are redescriptions of observations, albeit often useful.
 Examples of these are theory of mind (ToM) deficits in autism or the structure of the visual hierarchy in terms of ventral and dorsal streams.
 They are part of the piecemeal process in data accumulation, but tend to lead to inductive type inferences.
 Many of the problems stem from the ghetto-like structure of the research effort where few scientists have a command of what would require extensive training in various disciplines.
 Most scientists are consumed by a narrow focus of interest and the studies they perform barely allow the time to consider broader theoretical issues.

 Psi effects, statistics and bodiless data (preliminary thoughts)

-A surreal situation has grown from a debate surrounding a body of literature on the psi effect, which refers to extra-sensory perception and psychokinesis.
-Parapsychology remains unexplained by known physical (except for potentially scalable quantum effects) or biological mechanisms, but has hinged on the statistical met-analyses of precognition studies to gain legitimacy (Bem 2011; Bem et al. 2015).
+A surreal situation of pseudoscience as empirical science (Lambdin 2012) has grown from a debate surrounding a body of literature on the psi effect, which refers to extra-sensory perception and psychokinesis.
+Parapsychology remains unexplained by known physical (except for potentially scalable quantum effects) or biological mechanisms, but has hinged on the statistical meta-analyses of precognition studies to gain legitimacy (Bem 2011; Bem et al. 2015).
 Precognition is "the anticipation of future events that could not otherwise be anticipated through any known inferential process".